mraichelson/rake_experiment/README.md

 ## Installation on windows

 The image tasks can't be used on windows.
 (There's no ImageOptim and the rsync options have all been pretty mediocre so far.)
+It's possible to find workarounds to tie into software that would run on windows, but since none of our FE devs use windows as anything but a browser testing platform I didn't figure it was worth the effort right now.

 * [Ruby 1.8.7](http://rubyinstaller.org/downloads/)
 * [Ruby DevKit](http://rubyinstaller.org/downloads/)